[Cover image credit: Steve Napierski via Dueling Analogs]

 In actuality, like many other creative figures that died far too young, the Dreamcast didn’t reach true worship status until sometime after it was laid to rest.
 As the PS2 and Xbox pushed to bring gaming into the critical-mass mainstream, us so-called “hardcore” gamers began to look at the Dreamcast as something of the end of an era, the era when video games were still video games, before they became a multi-billion-dollar Hollywood competitor.
 We eulogized the Dreamcast, professed our love for it – many of us began calling it the best system of all time – and talked about how sad it was that such a wonderful, amazing, ahead-of-its-time console could die such a quick death and also spell the unceremonious end to the Sega of our childhoods, the one that, at one time, was the only company with a library that came anywhere close to rivaling Nintendo’s.
 We began to fantasize about how amazing it would be if Sega took another shot at it, if they did what we all knew they were capable of doing, which was release another console and show everyone else how it’s done.
 Not surprisingly, we typically referred to this imagined system as the Dreamcast 2.

 Petitions popped up every so often for Sega to make a Dreamcast 2, and they never really went anywhere (because most online petitions don’t).
-Most recently, there was this petition for Sega to release an HD Dreamcast that would play standard Dreamcast games but up-res them to full HD as well as have the ability to download games from an online store.
-But probably nothing since the original Dreamcast’s demise has stirred up talk of a Dreamcast successor more fervently than the announcement of a Kickstarter to finally develop and release Shenmue 3 for PC and PS4.
+Most recently, there was this petition – which as of right now is still currently active – for Sega to release an HD Dreamcast that would play standard Dreamcast games but up-res them to full HD as well as have the ability to download games from an online store.
+But probably nothing since the original Dreamcast’s demise has stirred up talk of a Dreamcast successor more fervently than the annoucement of a Kickstarter to finally develop and release Shenmue 3 for PC and PS4.
 When the game crushed its $2 million funding goal in no time flat and as of this writing sits at $3.2 million with a full 29 days left on the campaign, people’s minds began racing at the prospect of crowd funding the Dreamcast 2.

 Well, I hate to break it to you, but it’s not going to happen.
 For starters, it would cost Sega more than just a couple million bucks to design, develop, manufacture and release a brand-new, fully-fledged console.
 But let’s say Sega is able to keep the costs to a reasonable level.
 Let’s say they can do it for even $10 million.
 Surely, if a single Sega game can cruise past 3 million without breaking a sweat, and is on pace to hit at least 10 by the time that campaign ends, a Dreamcast 2 would easily be able to bring in $10 million in backer funds.
 And I don’t doubt for a second that it would.
 The problem is, there is far more to consider than simply getting the cash to actually build and release the thing.